nilearn/nilearn/doc/changes/latest.rst

 - :bdg-primary:`Doc` Add example to demonstrate the use of the new ``copy_header_from`` parameter in :func:`nilearn.image.math_img` (:gh:`4392` by `Himanshu Aggarwal`_).

+- :bdg-dark:`Doc` Adapt examples showing how to plot events and design matrices to show how to use parametric modulation.
+Also implement modulation of events in :func:`nilearn.plotting.plot_event` (:gh:`4436` by `Rémi Gau`_).

 Changes
 -------